 Common Law Marriage in Colorado

 Did you know that you can become married in Colorado without a ceremony or license of any kind?
 It’s true.
-Colorado is one of several states that allow a man and a woman (Colorado law does not currently authorize gay marriage) of lawful age to become married at common law.
+Colorado is one of several states that allow a man and a woman (It is an open question whether Colorado law would recognize a common law gay marriage, as gay marriage was not traditionally recognized under the common law) of lawful age to become married at common law.

 The requirements for a common law marriage are different in each state that allows it, but in Colorado they are: